Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Results

-Finally, the confinement of alpha-particles of CIEMAT-pw1 is estimated with the \texttt{ASCOT} code~\cite{akaslompolo2019ascot}.
-With an initial distribution that takes into account a realistic fusion reaction rate, the guiding-center trajectories of alpha particles are followed, including collisions with the background, until they have thermalized or have been lost through $s=1$ (in order to isolate configuration effects and to allow for a comparison with the literature, we employ for the reaction rate and for collisions of all cases the same profiles of density $n_b$ and temperature $T_b$, taken from \cite{landreman2022bootstrap}).
-For $\beta=3\%$, the optimized equilibrium exhibits an alpha heating efficiency of 95\%, compatible with the assumptions of our reactor scenario.
-Moreover, even at low $\beta$, most of the lost alpha particles escape the plasma after they have transferred a fraction of their energy to the plasma (the slowing-down time is $\sim$ 0.1$\,$s), which limits the potential damage to plasma facing components.
+Finally, the confinement of alpha particles of CIEMAT-pw1 is estimated with the \texttt{ASCOT} code~\cite{akaslompolo2019ascot} and shown in figure~\ref{FIG_MAXJ} (bottom).
+With an initial distribution that takes into account a realistic fusion reaction rate, the guiding-center trajectories of alpha particles are followed, including collisions with the background, until they have thermalized or have been lost through $s=1$ (in order to isolate configuration effects and to allow for a comparison with the literature, we employ for the reaction rate and for collisions of all cases the same profiles of density and temperature, taken from \cite{landreman2022bootstrap}).
+For $\beta=3\%$, the optimized equilibrium exhibits an alpha heating efficiency of 95\%, compatible with the assumptions of the reactor scenario.
+Moreover, even at low $\beta$, most of the lost alpha particles escape the plasma after they have transferred a fraction of their energy to the plasma (the slowing-down time is $\sim$ 0.1$\,$s), which limits the potential damage to plasma facing components \jl{(indeed, the $\Gamma_c$ proxy is considered a better predictor of prompt collisionless losses than of total losses~\cite{velasco2021prompt,paul2022fastions})}.
 Finally, we note that the fast ion confinement of the equilibrium, one of the transport properties most sensitive to details of the magnetic geometry, is not affected by the change in $\iota$ caused by the bootstrap current.